zwizwa/uc_tools/doc/seq_lua.md

 are used to bundle values of arbitrary types, with the tuple type denoted as `(a,b)`.
 E.g. `(Float,Int)`.

-The core of the idea is that causal signals can be represented by a pure update function of type `s->(s,o)`: given a value for the state `s`, such a function would compute the next value for the state `s` together with an output.
+The main idea is that causal signals can be represented by a pure update function of type `s->(s,o)`, a function that takes a state value of type `s` and produces the next state value of type `s` together with an output value of type `o`.

 E.g. `Int->(Int,Int)` could represent the type of a counter with an `Int` state and an `Int` output.